Molecular Oral Microbiology

 Papers reporting protein or DNA sequences and crystallographic structure determinations will not be accepted without a Genbank or Brookhaven accession number, respectively.
 Other supporting data sets e.g. microarrays must be made available on the publication date from a public deposit site.

-Molecular Oral Microbiology requires that all authors (both corresponding author and co-authors) disclose any potential sources of conflict of interest.
+Journal of Oral Rehabilitation requires that all authors (both the corresponding author and co-authors) disclose any potential sources of conflict of interest.
 Any interest or relationship, financial or otherwise that might be perceived as influencing an author’s objectivity is considered a potential source of conflict of interest.
-Conflicts of interest must be disclosed when directly relevant or indirectly related to the work that the authors describe in their manuscript.
-Potential sources of conflict of interest include but are not limited to patent or stock ownership, membership of a company board of directors, membership of an advisory board or committee for a company, and consultancy for or receipt of speaker’s fees from a company.
+These must be disclosed when directly relevant or indirectly related to the work that the authors describe in their manuscript.
+Potential sources of conflict of interest include but are not limited to patent or stock ownership, membership of a company board of directors, membership of an advisory board or committee for a company, and consultancy for or receipt of speaker's fees from a company.
+If authors are unsure whether a past or present affiliation or relationship should be disclosed in the manuscript, please contact the editorial office at MOM_journal@wiley.com.
+The existence of a conflict of interest does not preclude publication in this journal.

+The above policies are in accordance with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals produced by the International Committee of Medical Journal Editors (http://www.icmje.org/).
 It is the responsibility of the corresponding author to have all authors of a manuscript fill out a conflict of interest disclosure form, and to upload all forms together with the manuscript on submission.
 The disclosure statement should be included under Acknowledgements.
 Please find the form below:

 Conflict of Interest Disclosure Form